How to Make a Rope Plant Hanger (in 5 Easy Steps).

 Step 1 - Measure and cut

-Measure out and cut 3 x 3m lengths of jute twine, so you have 3 pieces of string that are all 3 metres in length.
+Measure out and cut 3 x 3m lengths of jute twine, so you have 3 equal pieces to work with.

 Step 2 - Form the handle